mrcnski/believeobey.live/about.md

 {% include verse.html
 text="**Blessed are those who do his commandments, that they may have the right to the tree of life**, and may enter in by the gates into the city." verse="Revelation 22:14"
 %}

+{% include verse.html
+text="Therefore **choose life, that you may live**, you and your descendants, to **love YHWH your God, to obey his voice**, and to cling to him; for he is your life, and the length of your days ..." verse="Deuteronomy 30:19-20"
+%}

 <h2 id="comments">Comments</h2>